 Safety to Practice

 The Board of Nursing is aware that nurses sometimes experience short or long term situations that may compromise the individual’s ability to safely practice nursing.
-Situations may include personal or job-related stress, sleep deprivation, episodic or persistent health conditions and any other unique circumstances affecting the person, some of which may require the use of prescription and/or non-prescription medications.
+Situations may include personal or job-related stress, sleep deprivation, normal effects of aging, episodic or persistent health conditions and any other unique circumstances affecting the person.
+These situations may require the use of prescription and/or non-prescription medications.

-Whether a nurse should continue practicing nursing when the practice may be compromised depends upon the nurse’s functional ability to practice safely and effectively.
-The assessment of functional ability is an individualized process that does not lend itself to application of a set format based on select elements.
-On the contrary, assessment of functional ability requires active consideration of all relevant factors, such as diagnosis, prescribed treatment and situational events, as well as an evaluation of the impact of those factors on the individual being assessed.
+Whether a nurse should continue practicing nursing when they or their practice may be compromised depends upon the nurse’s functional ability to practice safely and effectively.
+The assessment of functional ability requires active consideration of all relevant factors, such as diagnosis, prescribed treatment and situational events, as well as an evaluation of the impact of those factors on the individual being assessed.

-Constant evaluation of one’s ability to safely and competently practice nursing is the responsibility of each individual nurse.
+Each individual nurse is responsible to constantly evaluate their ability to safely and competently practice nursing.
 Licensed nurses are accountable for assuring that their actions and behaviors meet all applicable standards for safe and competent practice at all times.
-This requires constant awareness of the demands of the job and a continual process of evaluation and assessment in order to assure that the nurse is fit to practice and competent to safely perform those functions that fall within the defined scope of nursing practice as they apply to each licensee and for which the nurse has accepted responsibility.
+This requires constant awareness of the demands of the job and a continual process of evaluation and assessment.
+The nurse must be sure they are fit to practice and competent to safely perform functions that fall within the defined scope of nursing practice for which the nurse has accepted responsibility.